 At the 2007 Macworld trade show, Jobs announced that Apple would drop the word “Computer” from its name and become simply “Apple Inc.” The move solidified the profound shift in the company’s direction and signaled its seemingly unlimited ambition in the multi-billion dollar market for switched-on consumer products.
 At the Macworld show, Jobs also saved his customary “one more thing” portion of his presentation for another blockbuster announcement: the iPhone.
 He described it as nothing less than the re-invention of the telephone: a combination “widescreen iPod with touch controls,” a “revolutionary mobile phone,” and a “breakthrough Internet communicator.”

 When the iPhone went on-sale, thousands of people worldwide waited patiently outside Apple stores, sometimes for days, to be first to purchase one.
 This remarkable show of brand loyalty reflected how deeply Apple products had connected with their users on a personal level.
 Like the iPod before it, the iPhone sold briskly and transformed another industry (telephones) by making the smartphone an established category of “must-have” device, for everyone from teenagers to business executives.
-The iPhone was a computer at its core: like the iPod, it ran on Apple’s iOS operating system, and to add extra features to it the user downloaded ‘apps’ (applications) from the iTunes App Store, launched in July 2008.
+The iPhone was a computer at its core: it ran Apple’s iOS operating system, which was based on Mac OS X, its desktop operating system.
+To add extra capabilities, the user downloaded ‘apps’ (applications) from the iTunes App Store, launched in July 2008.
 By October 2011, more than 18 billion apps had been downloaded.

 Jobs’s last major product launch was the iPad, a tablet computer optimized for media consumption, quick emails, and web browsing.
 Like the previous iPod and iPhone iOS devices, the iPad pioneered an entirely new set of experiences and possibilities for users.
 Apple introduced the iPad in 2010, and within a year software developers had introduced more than 100,000 apps for the device, ranging from navigation aids to cameras to wildly popular games and ways both to create and consume every type of media.
 Yet unlike the iPod and the iPhone, the iPad did not simply improve upon a major segment of consumer electronics: it invented a largely new category.
 The iPad was another triumph of Apple engineering and marketing, one deeply shaped by Jobs at every step.